miguel91it/backend-challenge/README.md

 Gateway Module is composed by 3 files:

+    * db.go       -> responsible to describe the Repository Interface necessary for the gateway
-    * gateway.go  -> responsible for launch the gateway server
+    * gateway.go  -> responsible for launching the gateway server
-    * handlers.go -> responsible for group the API endpoints handlers
+    * handlers.go -> responsible to group the API endpoints handlers
     * weather.go  -> responsible for modeling the weather entity

 The Weather Telemetry API has the following entity (model):